mooreryan/ZetaHunter/README.md

 5. Chimera checking
 6. Flags for sequences not related to the curated database (i.e. not Zetaproteobacteria)
 7. Cytoscape-compatible output file for OTU network analysis

+## Help

+If you run into problems or need help with using ZetaHunter, please email us at: [zetahunter.help@gmail.com](mailto:zetahunter.help@gmail.com)